webinverters/win-with-logs/README.md

-logger.log('$EventLabel') // broadcasts an event and records tracked event. logger.log('@EventLabel', details); // records a tracked event logger.log('Something happened.', details)   // regular log. logger.map('@EventLabel', { key: 'index1' });  // instead of making the user do this, attempt to do it automatically using fuzzy logic and then let them correct issues in their control panel.
+logger.log('$EventLabel') // broadcasts an event and records tracked event. logger.log('@EventLabel', details); // records a tracked event logger.log('Something happened.', details)   // regular log.

+// NOT YET IMPLEMENTED: set up mappings for reports logger.map('@EventLabel', { valueInt: 'usage kwh' });  // instead of making the user do this, attempt to do it automatically using fuzzy logic and then let them correct issues in their control panel.

 // see if you can generate a new IAM user for each customer (and use the access keys in your API) and
 // to funnel incoming data into the right account for display purposes.